Kabere34/Minute-Pitch/README.md

 ## Setup Instructions and Installation

-- Clone this repository to a location in your file system. `git clone https://github.com/sirgama/Minute-Pitcher.git`
+- Clone this repository to a location in your file system. `git clone https://github.com/sirgama/Minute-Pitch.git`
-- Open terminal command line then navigate to the root folder of the application. `cd MinutePitcher
+- Open terminal command line then navigate to the root folder of the application. `cd Minute-Pitch
 - Run `./run.py`

 ### Technologies Used